Do you pay stamp duty when transferring property to a family member?

 If land transfer duty and stamp duty on your property sound awfully similar, that’s because they are.
 Land transfer duty and stamp duty are simply different names for the same fee, and they’re referred to by different names depending on the state or territory you’re in.

-So, do you pay land transfer duty when transferring between family members?
+Do you pay land transfer tax when transferring property to a family member?

-• Selling property to another family member: This method takes place the same way as a standard property sale.
+When you sell the property to a family member, it’s treated like a standard property sale.
+Even if the property is sold at a reduced rate, the land transfer duty is still assessed against the market value.
 The only difference is that the selling family member may be offering the property at a reduced rate.
-In this circumstance, though, the land transfer duty is still assessed against the property’s market value—and so is capital gains tax.
+In this circumstance, though, the land transfer duty is still assessed against the property’s market value — and so is capital gains tax.
 The reduced sale rate doesn’t have an impact on the taxes charged.

 Exemptions to paying land transfer duty